-During its 2008 Regular Session, the General Assembly of the Commonwealth of Kentucky passed House Bill No. 406 which contained a provision that, notwithstanding KRS 441.605 to 441.695 for fiscal year ended June 30, 2010, funds of \$2,427,500 shall be expended from the Kentucky Local Correctional Facilities Construction Authority for local correctional facility and operational support consistent with contractual covenants in accordance with bond indentures of the Authority.
-Accordingly, the statement of revenues, expenses, and changes in net assets for the year ended June 30, 2010 include non-reciprocal payments to the Commonwealth of \$2,427,500.
-During 2010, House Bill No. 290 authorized non-reciprocal payments for fiscal years ending 2011 and 2012 of \$2,427,500 each year.
-Subsequent to the passage of the Bill, the Authority came to an agreement with the Office of State Budget Director to waive the payment for the year ended June 30, 2011.
+During its 2010 Regular Session, the General Assembly of the Commonwealth of Kentucky passed House Bill No. 290 which contained a provision that, notwithstanding KRS 441.605 to 441.695, for each of the fiscal years ended June 30, 2011 and 2012, funds of \$2,427,500 shall be expended from the Kentucky Local Correctional Facilities Construction Authority for local correctional facility and operational support consistent with contractual covenants in accordance with bond indentures of the Authority.
+Subsequent to the passage of the Bill, the Authority came to an agreement with the Office of State Budget Director to waive the payments for the years ended June 30, 2011 and 2012.

-6. ACCUMULATED NET DEFICIT
+6. RESTRICTED NET ASSETS (ACCUMULATED DEFICIT)

 In providing funds for the construction and improvement of correctional facilities, the Authority obtains its funding through the issuance of revenue bonds and the receipt of court costs remittances.
 When revenue bonds are issued, the Authority incurs long-term obligations that are repaid primarily by revenue received from annual court costs receipts.
-When construction grants are awarded to local governments the disbursements are immediately reflected as operating expenses.
+When construction grants are awarded to local governments, the disbursements are immediately reflected as operating expenses.
 Due to the timing of these transactions, the Authority periodically incurs losses from operations.
 In addition, during 2003, House Bill No. 269 authorized a non-reciprocal payment to the Commonwealth in the amount of \$15,000,000.
 House Bill No. 380, enacted during the 2006 General Assembly, authorized non-reciprocal payments to the Commonwealth during 2007 and 2008 in the amount of \$4,000,000 and \$1,500,000, respectively.
-House Bill No. 406, enacted during the 2008 General Assembly, authorized non-reciprocal payments to the Commonwealth during 2010 and 2009 in the amount of \$2,427,500 and \$2,430,800, respectively (Note 5).
-As a result of the above transactions, the Authority has accumulated a net deficit of \$802,436 as of June 30, 2011.
+House Bill No. 406, enacted during the 2008 General Assembly, authorized non-reciprocal payments to the Commonwealth during 2010 and 2009 in the amount of \$2,427,500 and \$2,430,800, respectively.
+As a result of the above transactions, the Authority had an accumulated a net deficit of \$802,436 as of June 30, 2011.

-For the year ended June 30, 2011 there were no non-reciprocal payments to the Commonwealth.
+For the years ended June 30, 2011 and 2012 there were no non-reciprocal payments to the Commonwealth (Note 5).
+As a result, the accumulated net deficit has been eliminated as of June 30, 2012.